jag5m33/BOFA/README.md

 When training the models, it is importnat to note that they are NOT trained as a large group, they are evaluated individually, and then the outputs and evaluated together.
-They use 2 distinct data sources which define the biological model feautre spaces and prediction generated.
+They use 2 distinct data sources which define the biological model feature spaces and prediction generated.

     - The ATHLETE_REF - this is the unlabelled 'proposed' population normal baseline; with approx. 6000+ samples representing the 'norm'.
 Biological variation of elite athltes are found with the 'volume of normality' review.